Partial Derivative

 Introduction

-In mathematics, when we work with functions that have more than one variable, it is vital to understand how a function changes with respect to each variable.
-This is where partial derivatives come in.
-The partial derivative shows us the rate of change of a multivariable function with respect to one variable at a time, while keeping the other variables constant.
-This idea is commonly used in fields like physics, engineering, economics, and computer science.
+Partial derivatives are used in mathematics when dealing with functions that involve more than one variable.
+They help us understand how a function changes with respect to one variable while keeping the other variables constant.
+In simple terms, a partial derivative measures the rate of change of a multivariable function with respect to a single variable.
+This concept plays a crucial role in fields such as physics, engineering, economics, and computer science.

 Table of Contents